How To Sleep Better When Pregnant

 Lots of people are dealing with nausea during the first trimester of pregnancy, which can lead to poor sleep.

-Having a light snack before bed may help to settle your stomach but try not to eat anything too heavy.
+Having a light snack before bed may help to settle your stomach but try not to eat anything too heavy (here are some of the best foods to eat when you're pregnant).
 Try to cut back on caffeinated drinks like coffee or tea.
 Too much caffeine can increase your heart rate and mental awareness, making it hard to sleep.

 During the first trimester, there are a lot of changes happening and you will most likely feel more tired than you did before falling pregnant.
 Try to follow a bedtime routine each night and set aside regular time for sleep.
 Get into the habit of sleeping on your left side now, it can make it easier as your pregnancy progresses.
 Sleeping on the left side minimises the chance of compressing the vena cava, the vein responsible for returning blood to your heart.